 Hjemkomst Center | 202 1st Ave N, Moorhead | (218) 299-5340

 Located just off the main stretch of Downtown Fargo, Island Park is one of the locals’ favorite spots to get out and take a walk through the snow.
-Stroll on the cleared paths through glistening trees, find the beautiful gazebo, or hit Dike East for some sledding!
+Stroll on the cleared paths through glistening trees, or find the beautiful gazebo.

 Island Park | 302 7th St S, Fargo | (701) 499-7788

 Wild Terra Cider Bar

-If there’s one thing Fargo has plenty of, it’s places to have an adult craft beverage.
 Wild Terra – the first urban cidery in the entire state – serves craft ciders (made from North Dakota apples!) alongside Blackbird Woodfire’s pizzas on the menu.
 Take your meal and beverage upstairs to the comfy vintage couches and relax after your day outside.

 If cider isn’t your favorite beverage, try one of the local beers on their tap list or check out one of Fargo’s local breweries.

 6 12th St N, Fargo | (701) 639-6273

-It’s blasphemy, really, to visit Fargo without stopping at Drekker Brewing Company’s newest location, Brewhalla.
+Drekker Brewing Company’s Brewhalla is a must-stop for your trip to Fargo.
 Housed in one of the most impressive (and oldest) buildings in the tri-city area, you won’t be disappointed with the ultra-cool interior, delicious rotating menu of taps, or wall of pinball machines.

 1666 1st Ave N, Fargo | (701) 532-0506

 The Shack on Broadway

 After you sweat it out in your cycling session, indulge in some homestyle cooking at The Shack!
 This is continuously voted the best breakfast spot in Fargo and is locals’ (and now your) go-to spot for enormous omelets, homemade caramel rolls, and great, “Midwest nice” service.

 3215 Broadway N, Fargo | (701) 356-2211